Dr Jia Liu

 Summary

-Jia is a Senior Lecturer in Economics, specialising in the area of applied microeconomics, behavioural economics, behavioural finance, using the tools of experiments.
-She specialises in quantitative research methods and is skilled in statistical analysis using data from either designed or naturally occurring environments.
+My research lies in the areas of applied microeconomics, behavioural and experimental economics, and behavioural finance.
+I specialise in quantitative research methods and am skilled in statistical analysis using data from either designed or naturally occurring environments.

-Before joining Sheffield Hallam, Jia previously worked at Newcastle University.
+Before joining Sheffield Hallam, I worked at Newcastle University.

 About